 Rev. 2:9 I know thy works, and tribulation, and poverty, (but thou art rich) and I know the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan.

 Nowhere in the Bible can we read that it’s wrong to build synagogues or churches in order to make more room for christians and their worship.

 Luke 7:3And when he heard of Jesus, he sent the elders of the Jews unto Him, beseeching Him that He would come and heal his servant.
 4And when they came to Jesus they besought Him earnestly, saying that the one for whom He should do this was worthy,5”for he loveth our nation, and he hath built us a SYNAGOGUE.”
 6And Jesus went with them.
 And when He was not far from the house, the centurion sent friends to Him, saying unto Him, ”Lord, trouble not Thyself, for I am not worthy that Thou shouldest enter under my roof.

 Below are more verses that show that going to the temple/synagogue was natural for believers, and many people got their lives totally changed for the better thanks to their visits and exhortations.
 Why don’t we do the same instead of remaining at home alone?
-Jesus and his disciples were constantly in the synagogues, whether they were good or bad, and we could have the same approach about Church today.
-In some places Paul and his company might not have be allowed to preach that much due to hostile leaders, but it seems like they succeeded most of time, and they could also continue to discuss outside of the synagogues.
-In other cases the rulers of synagogues were God fearing people:.
+Jesus and his disciples were constantly in the synagogues, regardless if they were good or bad, and we could have the same approach about Church today.
+In some places Paul and his company might not have been allowed to preach that much due to hostile leaders, but it seems like they succeeded most of time, and they could also continue to discuss outside of the synagogues.
+In other cases the rulers of synagogues were God-fearing people:.